NikitaLukashev/ML-FastApi-deployment/README.md

 The folder src/common contains additional nice to have like a logger, db services, and config which loads environnement var and secret from .env file.

-The doc/ folder contains readme.md and a swagger.yml file for api description.
+The readme.md and swagger.yml file for api description.

 The data/ folder contains initial train dataset, it's inserted into the db after first migration